javadasoodeh/CV/opencv_basic/COLOR_SPACES.md

 The Nature of Color and Perception:

-Before we dive into color spaces, let's explore how we perceive colors in the first place.
-When light falls upon an object and reflects off its surface, it carries an array of different wavelengths, each corresponding to a distinct color.
-Our eyes, equipped with specialized cone cells, sense these wavelengths and translate them into electrical signals.
+Before we explore color spaces, let's understand how we see colors in the first place.
+When light falls on an object and bounces back, it carries different colors (wavelengths) with it.
+Our eyes have special cells called cones that detect these colors (wavelengths) and send signals to our brain.
+This helps us see and interpret specific colors.

-These cone cells come in three types - long (L), medium (M), and short (S) - each sensitive to a specific range of wavelengths.
-When light interacts with these cones, they get activated, and our brain interprets these signals, taking into account the sensitivity of each type of cone cell.
-This process, in conjunction with the spectral power distribution (SPD) of the light, enables us to perceive and differentiate various colors.
+To build your intuition, let's see the following diagram.
+When light from the surrounding environment falls on the apple's surface, it interacts with the apple's color pigments.
+The light is then split into its various colors, just like a rainbow.
+Our cones, sensitive to different colors, detect these hues, allowing us to see the red color of that apple.

 ![color perception](color-perception.jpg)

+There are three types of cones: long (L), medium (M), and short (S), each sensitive a specific range of colors (wavelengths).
+When light enters our eyes, it activates some of these cones.
+Scientists use cone sensitivity functions to show how these cones respond to different colors (wavelengths), creating a unique pattern of activation for each cone type.
+This pattern helps us see and recognize various colors around us.
+(Each pattern is mapped to a specific color.)

+Understanding cone sensitivity functions helps us grasp how humans perceive colors and how we can recreate different colors in art, design, and technology.

 The Concept of Color Spaces: